Pulse

 - Applied UI standards to buttons, forms, and modal behaviour, aligning with platform conventions

 Wireframing focused on refining the existing interface to respect users' familiarity while enhancing clarity and usability.
 The goal was to improve workflows without disrupting the core experience operators have relied on for years.
+From low-fidelity sketches to high-fidelity mockups, each iteration brought greater detail and precision, translating validated ideas into a polished, production-ready interface.

 Design Solution